markjgardner/WhatTheHack-IntroToKubernetes-AvidX/Student/Challenge-05.md

 ## Success Criteria

-1. Verify that you can scale your cluster down to 1 node.
 1. Verify that you can run 2 replicas of content-web.
 1. Verify that you can run 4 replicas of content-api.
 1. Validate that you have fixed the resource issues.